Jay-Davis-191/BrainBlitz/README.md

 - Users can view the step-by-step solution of how the app generated the target number.

 ### Additional Features
-Addditional features are available in the app and they include:
+Additional features are available in the app and they include:
 - Send a tweet to Twitter that contains their current progress among all 3 primary features.
 There is a default for the tweet but it is customizable.
 - User can change the time and difficulty for the Countdown game.
 - Change their display name in the default tweet from the Settings page.